-Jack Calhoun of Harrisville has lived in the Keene area since he was six weeks old, with the exception of his college years and an 18-month stint in Washington, DC.
+Jack Calhoun of Harrisville, Chair, has lived in the Keene area since he was six weeks old, with the exception of his college years and an 18-month stint in Washington, DC.
 He holds a B.A. in political science, and a M.B.A. from the University of New Hampshire and is a graduate of Leadership New Hampshire.
 Jack has served as a longtime member and chair of both Harrisville’s school board and planning board.
 He also serves as a trustee for the Apple Hill Center for Chamber Music and has served for nine years as trustee and president of the board for the Monadnock Conservancy.
-Jack is interim executive director of Antioch New England Institute and assistant to the president of Antioch University New England, based in Keene, where he focuses on training, supporting, and developing citizen leadership in rural communities.
+Jack is interim director of the Center for Civic Engagement & Public Policy at Antioch University New England, based in Keene, where he focuses on training, supporting, and developing citizen leadership in rural communities.
 Jack was also the New Hampshire Lakes Association’s first full-time executive director from 1992 to 1998.

-Hunt Dowse of Hancock writes, “My wife Sara and I have enjoyed the Monadnock Region for many years, first as staff for an outdoor education program each fall in Harrisville at the old Camp Marienfeld property on Silver Lake and then as residents of Hancock.
+Hunt Dowse of Hancock, writes, “My wife Sara and I have enjoyed the Monadnock Region for many years, first as staff for an outdoor education program each fall in Harrisville at the old Camp Marienfeld property on Silver Lake and then as residents of Hancock.
 It was easy for us to begin our association with the Harris Center due to our backgrounds in education and our love for this region.
-The three-sided mission of the Harris Center — conservation education, land protection and programs for the public — is unique for a conservation organization.
-This strong mission has kept me involved at many levels over the ensuing years as a member of the Board of Trustees, as an occasional hiker on trips, as a proud parent watching our son grow through the Wol’s Nest summer camp experience several years back.
-It is exciting to once again be part of the board as we welcome Jeremy Wilson as our new Executive Director.”
+The three-sided mission of the Harris Center — conservation education, land protection, and programs for the public — is unique for a conservation organization.
+This strong mission has kept me involved at many levels over the ensuing years as a member of the Board of Trustees, as an occasional hiker on trips, as a proud parent watching our son grow through the Wol’s Nest summer camp experience several years back.”

-Alison Rossiter of Hancock, board secretary.
-Alison earned a B.S. in nursing and an M.B.A. from Rivier College.
+Alison Rossiter of Hancock, Secretary, earned a B.S. in nursing and an M.B.A. from Rivier College.
 She has taught in the graduate program in health services administration at Framingham State College.
 Alison and her husband Dennis have lived in Hancock since 1980.
-“As a neighbor, we have enthusiastically supported many of the Harris Center’s efforts over the years,” Alison said.
-“Serving as a trustee of the Harris Center allows me to extend my involvement in a more formal and meaningful way.”
-With more than 25 years of experience in providing and managing nursing and healthcare services, Alison is vice-president of clinical services for Life Coping Inc. of Nashua.
+“As a neighbor,” she says, “we have enthusiastically supported many of the Harris Center’s efforts over the years.”
+With more than 25 years of experience in providing and managing nursing and healthcare services, Alison is vice president of clinical services for Life Coping Inc. of Nashua.

 Craig Stockwell has lived in Keene for 22 years.
 He is an artist and a professor of art at Keene State, Vermont College of Fine Arts, and Union Institute & University.
-His art work (abstract painting) has been shown widely and is in many private and public collections including Boston’s Museum of Fine Arts.
-He is very involved in the Keene community, having served on the board of Ashuelot Valley Environmental Observatory before it joined with the Harris Center and also on the board of The Colonial Theatre.
+His abstract paintings have been shown widely and are in many private and public collections, including Boston’s Museum of Fine Arts.
+He is very involved in the Keene community, having served on the board of AVEO before it joined with the Harris Center and also on the board of the Colonial Theatre.
 He founded the art school that is a part of MOCO Arts.
 His love of the outdoors was developed during years of work for Outward Bound.